kyma-incubator/knative-kafka/README.md

 # Knative Kafka

-This project is a Knative implementation of a Kafka backed Channel.
+This project is a Knative implementation of a Kafka backed channel which provides advanced functionality beyond the sample Kafka Channel included in Kative Eventing.
-It is being developed during the early stages of the Knative Eventing implementation in parallel with the official Kafka Channel implementation.
-The primary rationale for a second Kafka Channel implementation is to provide the advanced functionality and customization.

 The deployment is implemented for the production use case whereby a single deployment supports all channel instances in the K8S cluster.